donaltwo/project1-cat-corner/readme.md

 *Wrote text content for website.
 *Made a home button.

+ISSUES
+X Home Button only displaying on Gallery and not FAQ and bookings.
+X Hero image not displaying.

 Acknowledgements
 Thanks to the online resources and my mentor who aided me in creating this project including:
 W3schools.com